 XB-1 will receive an airworthiness certificate in the experimental R&D category.

-No. We’re designing our airliner to be compatible with existing ground support equipment, gates, and runways.
-Boom’s airliner will be able to operate out of all major international airports without any modifications to terminal design or runway length.
+Boom is designing Overture to be compatible with existing ground support equipment, gates, and runways.
+It will be able to operate out of all major international airports without any modifications to terminal design or runway length.

-The actual sale price of the aircraft is $200M, plus options and interior, in 2016 dollars.
-On an available premium-seat-mile basis, Boom's supersonic airliner is meaningfully less costly to operate than subsonic widebody aircraft.
+The actual sale price of the aircraft is $200M, plus options and interior.
+On an available premium-seat-mile basis, Overture is meaningfully less costly to operate than subsonic widebody aircraft.

 For our fans